Daranya/Java-Group-Projects---Group-2/README.md

 performed on a log file (e.g., create, move, delete, archive) along with a timestamp

-● Person 3: Simulates data exchange using byte and character streams.
+● Daranya Maniseharan: Simulates data exchange using byte and character streams.
 - Daily log generation for energy sources and stations
 - Log retrieval based on name or date using regular expressions